ainsleys/derivadex-api-docs/source/includes/main.md

 bytes32_s | nonce | An incrementing numeric identifier for this request that is unique per user for all time bytes_s | signature | EIP-712 signature

 As described in the `Signatures & hashing` section, the `orderHash` is something that you construct client-side prior to submitting the order to the exchange.
 In this regard, you have the `orderHash` for each order you submit irrespective of acknowledgement from the exchange.
-You can determine which ones have actually been received by the exchange by filtering all the ones you have sent by using the `requestId` field in the successful/received responses from the place order `command`.
-As an alternate/additional reference, the `OrdersUpdate` `subscription` (see below for further information) includes the `orderHash` field for any open orders you have.
+You can determine which ones have actually been received by the exchange by filtering all the ones you have sent by using the `nonce` field in the successful/received responses from the place order `command`.

 ### Response
 > Receipt (success) format (JSON)